FCOO/leaflet-control-display/README.md

 	.hide('ALL') / .show('ALL') //Hide/show all controls
 	.hide('REST') / .show('REST') //Hide/show all controls not defined in options.groups or added with .add()

+	//Alter class-names for container - also for 'ALL' and 'REST' .containerAddClass( id, classNames ) //Add classNames to the containers of all controls in group id .containerRemoveClass( id, classNames ) //Remove classNames to the containers of all controls in group id

 ## Copyright and License
 This plugin is licensed under the [MIT license](https://github.com/FCOO/leaflet-control-display/LICENSE).